aftersound/thoughts/docs/api-development-with-openapi.md

 1. service management plane with centralized OpenAPI spec management, OpenAPI spec search and discovery, service instance registration and discovery, heartbeat mechanism, and more,
 2. collaborative job execution framework,
-3. Apache Kafka message production and consumption with value func, and much more.
+3. using value func with Apache Kafka message production and consumption with value func,
+and much more.

 ## What's next